Cantera/cantera-macos-pkg/README.md

 locally on your computer and edit all the version numbers.
 Also change the environment name in `support_files/readme.rtf`.
 Make sure not to remove end-of-line spaces in the `readme.rtf` file.

-The workflow creates an artifact for each job that contains the build pkg file.
+The workflow creates an artifact for each job that contains the built pkg file.

 ## License for Packages app